Impactwave/razorblade/README.md

 The form field will:

 * automatically display the current value from the view's model.
-* automatically have an associated label, if one is specified on the macro call.
+* automatically have an associated label, if one is specified on the custom directive call.
   The label is bound to the field, so that it is accessibility-enabled and when the uses clicks the label, the field becames focused.

-In case of a form validation error upon submission, the macro generates a form field that:
+In case of a form validation error upon submission, the custom directive generates a form field that:

 * displays the value that was submitted;
 * replaces mentions to the field name by the corresponding field label;